TeamHG-Memex/eli5/docs/source/overview.rst

 * sklearn-crfsuite_.
 ELI5 allows to check weights of sklearn_crfsuite.CRF
   models.

+* xgboost_ - show feature importances using the same interface.

 ELI5 also provides an alternative implementation of :ref:`LIME <eli5-lime>`
 algorithm, which allows to explain predictions of any black-box classifier.
 This feature is currently experimental.